natfarleydev/prd-markdown/markdown/advanced/advancedBaseClassesDetails.markdown

 #### New Familiars

-In addition to the familiars presented in the *Pathfinder RPG Core Rulebook*, witches might select any of the following animals as their familiar.
+In addition to the familiars presented in the *PF RPG Core Rulebook*, witches might select any of the following animals as their familiar.
 Sorcerers and wizards might also adopt these new familiars, utilizing the same rules as for any other